seek-oss/crackle/README.md

 - `package.json`: `"main"`, `"module"` and `"types"` are updated to point to the generated files in `dist`
 - `package.json`: `"exports"` and `"files"` are updated to include generated entry points
 - `package.json`: [`"sideEffects"` flag](#side-effects) is updated to match the generated files in `dist`
-- `package.json`: keys are ordered to a standard order using [`sort-package-json`](https://github.com/keithamus/sort-package-json)
+- `package.json`: keys are sorted using [`sort-package-json`](https://github.com/keithamus/sort-package-json)
 - `.gitignore` is updated to ignore [backwards-compatible entry points](#backwards-compatible-entry-points)

 ### `crackle dev`

 Generate entry points for local development.
-This will generate stub entry points for local development, which will import the source files directly instead of the compiled files.
+This will generate stub entry points for local development.
+Stub entry points import the source files directly instead of the compiled files.

 ## Side-effects

 Crackle updates the [`sideEffects` flag][se flag] if needed.
-If an entry point has side-effects (as defined via `package.json`'s `"sideEffects"` key) Crackle will update the `"sideEffects"` key so it also matches the output path in `dist`.
+If an entry point has side-effects (as defined via `package.json`'s `"sideEffects"` key), Crackle will update the `"sideEffects"` key so it also matches the output path in `dist`.

 [se flag]: https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free